 Financial aid awards are given on a first come, first served basis.
 Please submit your paperwork by the required dates.

 WestConn offers more than 100 scholarships and academic awards to undergraduate students.
-To obtain a copy of the Student Guide to Scholarships and Academic Awards, go to www.wcsu.edu/scholarships.
+For information on applicable deadline and to apply, go to www.wcsu.edu/scholarships.

 State Scholarship Recipients

 If you are a recipient of a state scholarship and are subject to deadline dates, it is suggested that you complete a FAFSA as outlined (See “First-Time Applicants & Transfer Students”).
 Be sure to meet the necessary deadline dates.
 Note: When you complete the FAFSA or renewal application, you are applying for all federal, state and university grants and loans offered at WCSU.